Geauga County Courthouse

 The Geauga County Courthouse is located at 100 Short Court Street in Chardon, Ohio.
+The cornerstone was laid September 10, 1869 and construction was completed on August 20, 1870.
 The courthouse was listed on the National Register in 1974 as part of the Chardon Courthouse Square District.

 History

 Geauga County was established in 1806, settled initially by migrants primarily from New York and New England, part of the northern tier of culture and politics.
 It was carved out of Trumbull County.
 The county seat was first placed at New Market, where a courthouse was built.
 The records about this first courthouse are inconsistent and little is known about it.

-The next year, the country seat was reassigned to Chardon.
+The next year, the county seat was reassigned to Chardon.

 Chardon quickly constructed a courthouse, which was completed in 1808.
-The one-room, log structure with chimney was completely outfitted with wooden amenities.
+The one-room, log structure with a chimney was completely outfitted with wooden amenities.
 It had split-log benches, rough wood floors and a stick chimney.
 This courthouse served the county until 1813, when officials agreed a new and sturdier building was needed.

 The county arranged a competition for the new courthouse.
 The third courthouse was designed by Samuel King for $750 and was built of brick.
 The details are vague, as the records are conflicting.
 Some of its details are enmeshed in the records of the 1826 courthouse.

 The 1826 Greek Revival courthouse was built of brick, and rose two stories high on a rectangular foundation.
 Long windows lined the sides of the building and featured a Doric columned portico.
 The hipped roof was pierced by a cupola topped by a spire.
 In 1848, the building was adapted for use also as the new Chardon Library, the first branch of today's Geauga County Public Library.

 In July 1868 a massive fire broke out in downtown, destroying the courthouse and almost every other building along Main Street.
 However, none of its important records were lost.
 Arson was suspected but never proven.

 The county soon ran a competition for the design of its fourth courthouse.
 The design chosen was by Joseph Ireland.
 The construction contract was awarded to L.J.
 Randall.
-Randall died in 1869 and the project was then overseen by the Meadville, Pennsylvania construction firm of Carpenter and Matthews, whom Randall had hired as builders,.
+Randall died in 1869 and the project was then overseen by the Meadville, Pennsylvania construction firm of Carpenter and Matthews, whom Randall had hired as builders.
 The brick and stone structure was built at a price of $88,862.
 The courthouse standing today is basically the same, although renovations have added some minor interior alterations and upgrades.